bacadra/pulsar-bib-finder/README.md

     }

 Save it on the disk and paste absolute path to the file into this package settings.
 Then open `command-palette` (default `ctrl-shift-p`), find command `bib-finder:insert-cite`, then lookup for entry you want insert and press `enter`, `alt-enter` or `ctrl-enter`.

-# Issues

-* bib-parser (@hygull/bibtex) do not work correctly if there is only one entry in file.
-* bib-parser (@hygull/bibtex) can not read entry if parameter is multiline.